How URL Filtering Works

-When a user requests a web page, the firewall queries PAN-DB for the site’s risk category.
-PAN-DB uses URL information from Unit 42, WildFire, passive DNS, Palo Alto Networks telemetry data, and data from the Cyber Threat Alliance and applies various analyzers to determine the category.
+When a user requests a web page, the firewall queries user-added exceptions and PAN-DB for the site’s risk category.
+PAN-DB uses URL information from Unit 42, WildFire, passive DNS, Palo Alto Networks telemetry data, data from the Cyber Threat Alliance, and applies various analyzers to determine the category.
 If the URL displays risky or malicious characteristics, it is also submitted to advanced URL filtering in the cloud for real-time analysis and generates additional analysis data.
 The resulting risk category is then retrieved by the firewall and is used to enforce the web-access rules based on your policy configuration.
 Additionally, the firewall caches site categorization information for new entries to enable fast retrieval for subsequent requests, while it removes URLs that users have not accessed recently so that it accurately reflects the traffic in your network.
 Additionally, checks built into PAN-DB cloud queries ensure that the firewall receives the latest URL categorization information.
 If you do not have Internet connectivity or an active PAN-DB URL filtering license, no queries are made to PAN-DB.

 When the firewall checks PAN-DB for a URL, it also looks for critical updates, such as URLs that previously qualified as benign but are now malicious.

 Did you know?